danritz/design-archive/books.md

 There’s a lot of great books about usability, but this one does the best job of framing the struggle specifically around the user.
 The goal is to make them think about making progress on their problems, not about using your software.
 It sounds obvious, but most usability thinking is framed through the software.
 Making the software less bad will never get you to great (probably not even good).
 Making the user think less will.

 ## Thinking about systems
-TODO: Brief description of what I mean by systems

 ### [Notes on the Synthesis of Form](https://smile.amazon.com/gp/product/0674627512) — Christopher Alexander